 I’ve always been a sucker for mashed potatoes.
-As a kid, whenever it was roast dinner day, I’d ask for a large portion mashed potatoes and gravy and as little as possible of everything else.
-In my uni years, I came up with a concoction of mashed potato with cheese, crispy bacon and onion gravy that was my staple food for at least a year.
+As a kid, whenever it was roast dinner day, I’d ask for a large portion of mashed potatoes and gravy and as little as possible of everything else.

-What is the best potato for mashing:
+🥔 What is the best potato for mashing?

-You want to use a fluffy starchy potato.
 I found that Maris Piper, King Edwards, Rooster, Russets, Yukon golds or Desirée work really well for making mashed potato.

 What to use to mash the potatoes

-You can mash them using a more traditional masher but I find that to get the perfect smooth creamy mash then i use a potato ricer (<–affiliate link).
-It works really well to get a consistent smooth mashed potato but also ensures you don’t over work the potato like you can with a hand held masher as you chase the lumps around the pan.
-Trust me a potato ricer is the way to go!
+It works really well to get a consistent smooth mashed potato but also ensures you don’t overwork the potato like you can with a handheld masher as you chase the lumps around the pan.

 If you read nothing else in this post make sure you read these do’s and donts.